 - 1. Failure to maintain minimum academic standards; - 2.
 Unsatisfactory performance in practica or internship; - 3.
 Academic misconduct or dishonesty; - 4.
 Failure to comply with established University or Program timetables and requirements; - 5.
-Unethical practices and/or unprofessional conduct; - 6.
-Behavioral impairment that obstructs the training process and/or threatens client, student, and/or faculty welfare; - 7.
-Violation of the DU Honor Code: - 8.
-Criminal conviction of misconduct that affects ability to practice or be licensed; or - 9.
-Inadequate progress.

-1. Failure to maintain minimum academic standards
+Adequate Progress - 6.
+Unethical practices and/or unprofessional conduct; - 7.
+Behavioral impairment that obstructs the training process and/or threatens client, student, and/or faculty welfare; - 8.
+Violation of the DU Honor Code; - 9.
+Criminal conviction of misconduct that affects ability to practice or be licensed; or - 1.
+Failure to maintain minimum academic standards